Debate Camp - FAQ

 A: There are no church services on campus proper.
 For Catholic and Lutheran students there are churches on the immediate perimeter of campus that you may walk to after informing the appropriate camp staff member.
 If you wish to attend services for another denomination, please let us know.
 We will make every effort to see that you get to a church in Lawrence.

 A: Only with written permission from your parent or guardian and only if you are accompanied by an adult or designated relative.
 For safety reasons, phone authorization for departure from campus will not be accepted.
 Let us know in advance if you have plans to leave the campus.

 Q: When do I find out if I have been accepted?

 A: Enrollment is based on capacity of the dormitories.
 JDI reserves the right to stop enrollment once the facilities have reached capacity.
-In general, unless you are notified otherwise, you can expect to be enrolled once your registration form and deposit are received.
+In general, unless you are notified otherwise, you can expect to be enrolled once your registration form is received.
 If you are enrolling close to the deadline, you might consider emailing your registration.
 An email will be sent confirming your registration.

 Q: What should I bring?